drissi2002/DesignTounsi/README.md

 </p>

-# NFT-Marketplace
+# DesignTounsi
-NFT-Marketplace is a Blockchain Web 3.0 App developed using Next JS, Sanity.io, thirdweb, Tailwind CSS, and Vercel ..
+DesignTounsi ,as an NFT-Marketplace , is a Blockchain Web 3.0 App developed using Next JS, Sanity.io, thirdweb, Tailwind CSS, and Vercel ..

 during this project i learned  about: Building a Web 3.0 Application with Next JS ,Styling  app using Styled Components Create and mint my own NFT Tokens using the thirdweb SDK , Adding Web 3.0 authentication using Metamask ,Storing data and